SpencerAxelrod/PageClassify/README.md

 	~$ python3 Analyze.py <WEB PAGE URL IN QUOTES>

 For this implementation, I began by fetching the HTML and getting a word count for each word using Beautiful Soup.
 Common stop words, as well as single character words were ignored.
-After this, I assigned weights to words based on the HTML tag they reside in (further ignoring words in some tags, like <script>).
+After this, I assigned weights to words based on the HTML tag they reside in (further ignoring words in some tags, like 'script').
 I also gave weight to words who were in the URL string of the page.

 This is sufficient for finding single words, so for Phrases I started keeping track of strings of up to 5 words in a row.
 If phrases like these are repeated, the longer the phrase the more weight they will have overall.
 The top 25 highest weighted words/phrases are then checked with each other to see if one is a substring of another, then returned.